 Inclement Weather Policy: In the event of inclement weather, information about program cancellations will be available through local radio stations and e-mail alerts, Facebook postings, and also by calling the Homestead at (276) 694-7181.
 Remember - we have a lot of power outages here and when the power is out, our phones do not work!
-Summer storms often leave us without power so do call ahead if you are unsure.
+Summer storms often leave us powerless!

 WE ARE NOW ABLE TO TAKE CREDIT/DEBIT CARDS IN PERSON AT THE REYNOLDS HOMESTEAD!